SunkissedQueen/festive-testing/README.md

   screen.logTestingPlaygroundURL(button)
 ```
 - run `yarn test` to see the playground URL that can be opened in a browser

+## Jest Matchers
+Because this application used `yarn create react-app`, the jest-dom library is already installed.
+This library provides a set of custom jest matchers that you can use for the assertion statements.
+Instructions to install jest-dom on other projects are enclosed on the jest-dom site.
+Here are a few custom matchers:
+- toBeInTheDocument(): assert whether an element is present in the document or not.
+- toBeVisible(): assert if an element is currently visible to the user.
+- toHaveAttribute("attribute", "value"): assert whether the given element has an attribute or not.
+- toHaveClass("className"): assert the given element has certain classes within its class attribute.
+- toBeChecked(): assert whether the given checkbox, radio, or switch element is checked.

 ## Blockers
 1. Change header logo when hovering over it (solved):